-Learn the basics of becoming a VIKING.
+Learn the basics of Lin Howe.
 Get the

 Have you ever wanted a simple reference guide, one that quickly describes exactly what each of these Lin Howe events and programs are?
 Here it is – the ABCs of Lin Howe Events and Programs!

 Art is very important to the Lin Howe community.
 We are proud to offer an art lesson to

 This parent only event takes place during the second week of school.
 It’s an important night

 where parents can learn more about their child’s classroom experience and hear from their

 teacher about the coming year.

 Held two times throughout the school year and organized by the Green Team, Beautification

 Day is when Lin Howe families come together on a Saturday or Sunday to help keep our